logicalclocks/maggy/docs/start/quickstart.md

 The programming model consists of wrapping the code containing the model training logic inside a function.
 Inside that wrapper function provide all imports and parts that make up your experiment.

-There are three requirements for this wrapper function:

-1. The function can take _model, train_set, test_set, hparams_ as arguments (they are optionals),
-plus one optional _parameter_ reporter which is needed for reporting the current metric to the experiment driver.
-2. The function should return the metric that you want to optimize for.
-This should coincide with the metric being reported in the Keras callback (see next point).
-In order to leverage on the early stopping capabilities of maggy, you need to make use of the maggy reporter API.
-By including the reporter in your training loop, you are telling maggy which metric to report back to the experiment driver for optimization and to check for global stopping.
-It is as easy as adding reporter.broadcast(metric=YOUR_METRIC) for example at the end of your epoch or batch training step and adding a reporter argument to your function signature.
-If you are not writing your own training loop you can use the pre-written Keras callbacks in the maggy.callbacks module.

-# Getting started

 ## What can I do with Maggy?

 Maggy can be used for three different ML experiments: Distributed Hyperparameter Optimization (HPO),